Edward the Black Prince: Early life (1330–1343)

-Edward—the eldest son of Edward III of England, Lord of Ireland and ruler of Gascony, and Queen Philippa—was born at Woodstock, Oxfordshire, on 15 June 1330.
-On 10 September Edward III allowed five hundred marks per year from the profits of the county of Chester for his son's maintenance; on 25 February 1331, the whole of these profits were assigned to the queen for maintaining Edward and the king's sister Eleanor.
-In July 1331 the king proposed to marry Edward to a daughter of Philip VI of France.
+Edward, the eldest son of Edward III of England—Lord of Ireland and ruler of Gascony, and Queen Philippa—was born at Woodstock, Oxfordshire, on 15 June 1330.
+On 10 September, Edward III allocated five hundred marks per year from the profits of the county of Chester to financially support his son; on 25 February 1331, the whole of these profits were assigned to the queen for supporting Edward and the king's sister Eleanor.
+In July 1331, the king proposed to marry Edward to a daughter of Philip VI of France.
 Tensions between England and France reached a breaking point during the reign of Edward III.
-Disputes over English lands in France, feudal obligations due to king Philip IV of France, and Edward III's claim to the French throne culminated in Edward declaring war on France in 1337, beginning the first phase of the Hundred Years' War.
+Disputes over English lands in France, feudal obligations due to king Philip IV of France, and Edward III's claim to the French throne culminated in Edward declaring war on France in 1337, beginning the Hundred Years' War.

-On 18 March 1333, Prince Edward was invested with the earldom and county of Chester, and in the parliament of 9 February 1337 he was created duke of Cornwall and received the duchy by charter dated 17 March.
+On 18 March 1333, Prince Edward was invested with the earldom and county of Chester, and in the parliament of 9 February 1337, he was made Duke of Cornwall, and received the duchy by a charter dated 17 March.
 This is the earliest instance of the creation of a duke in England.
-By the terms of the charter the duchy was to be held by Edward and the eldest sons of kings of England.
-His tutor was Dr. Walter Burley of Merton College, Oxford.
-His revenues were placed at the disposal of his mother in March 1334 for the expenses she incurred in bringing up him and his two sisters, Isabella and Joan.
-Rumours of an impending French invasion led the king in August 1335 to order that he and his household should remove to Nottingham Castle as a place of safety.
+By the charter's terms, the duchy was to be held by Edward and the eldest sons of kings of England.
+His tutor was Walter Burley of Merton College, Oxford.
+His revenues were placed at the disposal of his mother in March 1334, for the expenses she made in raising him and his two sisters, Isabella and Joan.
+Rumours of an impending French invasion led the king in August 1335 to order that he and his household leave Nottingham Castle for their safety.